SharePoint/sp-dev-docs/docs/apis/migration-api-reference.md

 A **String** value that contains the valid URI, including the SAS token, to access the Azure Blob Storage Container that contains the binary files of type block.

-See [Azure](migration-azure.md) for instructions on using Azure Blob Storage Containers in migration.
+See [Use Azure Blob Storage Containers and Azure Queues with SharePoint Migration API](migration-azure.md) for instructions on using Azure Blob Storage Containers in migration.

-Requires `Read`, and `List` permissions only.
+When using content containers not provided by this method, Migration API requires `Read`, and `List` permissions only.
 Ensure that the start time of the SAS token is set at or before the job submission.
 Also, when setting the expiration time, allow a reasonable duration for the import process to complete.

+Migration API doesn't require `List` permission from containers provisioned with `ProvisionMigrationContainers` method.

 #### azureContainerManifestUri